vdhamer/Photo-Club-Hub/.github/README.md

     * :

 <a/></p>
-Here each photographer selects which images to display, and hosts them on a personal website.
+Now each photographer is on his/her own, and determines which images to display, how to host them, and how to present them.

 <ul><details><summary>